 5. Policies and procedures: These are security gaps created when IT and OT personnel take different approaches to secure industrial control resources and OT services.

 What measures can I take to secure my IIoT, IoT, and OT devices and services?

 While securing the IIoT and OT devices on your network may sound like a daunting task, there are a few proactive steps that you can take to ensure that your network and industrial devices are secure.
 The first security measure that you can take is to address the need for the device to be accessible from the internet.
 While many IoT and OT devices have the capability to connect to the internet, this does not always justify that they should have access to the internet.
 When configuring your device, check to see if the device can transmit data through the local network without being connected to the internet.

 Another security precaution that should be taken when implementing IoT and OT devices on your network is to remove default accounts after configuration.
 In many cases, information about the username and passwords of the default accounts on many IoT and OT devices is publicly available, mainly from the device manufacturer’s documentation.
 Hackers that can access your IoT or OT devices can use this information to gain unauthorized administrative access to your device.
 Removing these default accounts greatly increases the security of your device.

 If you are unsure how to determine if your IoT, IIoT, and OT devices are secure, vulnerability assessment can clarify what security issues can affect your business the most.
-Certitude Security™ has the experience needed to identify the security issues that can result in data loss and downtime and provide service-backed recommendations that can lead to faster system recovery and fewer data breaches.
-If you would like to talk to us about our vulnerability management services, please visit our website and speak to one of our representatives today.
+We have the experience needed to identify the security issues that can result in data loss and downtime while providing service-backed recommendations that can lead to faster system recovery and fewer data breaches.